 - Allowing Solar Victoria to, by notice in writing to the Retailer, take any of the actions referred to in Clause 42 in respect of a Program, or if the Retailer participates in more than one Program, the Programs, under Clauses 42-44 of the Retailer Terms and Conditions;

 - Stating that, where Solar Victoria by notice in writing immediately suspends a Retailer’s participation in a Program for a specified period under Clause 45 of the Retailer Terms and Conditions, unless otherwise specified by Solar Victoria, the suspension also applies to any other Program in which the Retailer participates.

-Solar Homes Program Retailer Terms and Conditions
+Solar Victoria Retailer Terms and Conditions

 If there is any inconsistency between the documents comprising the Terms, the documents will be interpreted in the order of priority listed above.

-- If the Retailer no longer meets the Eligibility Criteria at any time during its participation in the Program, the Retailer must immediately give written notice to Solar Victoria.
-If Solar Victoria receives this notice from the Retailer (or otherwise reasonably believes that the Retailer no longer meets the Eligibility Criteria), Solar Victoria may immediately suspend the Retailer’s participation in the Program by written notice.
+- If the Retailer no longer meets the Eligibility Criteria at any time during its participation in the relevant Program, the Retailer must immediately give written notice to Solar Victoria.
+If Solar Victoria receives this notice from the Retailer (or otherwise reasonably believes that the Retailer no longer meets the Eligibility Criteria), Solar Victoria may immediately suspend the Retailer’s participation in the relevant Program by written notice.
 This suspension will remain in effect until Solar Victoria is satisfied that the Retailer:

 - again meets the Eligibility Criteria; and